Aleksander Zawadzki

-Aleksander Zawadzki, alias Kazik, Wacek, Bronek, One (/pl/; 16 December 1899 - 7 August 1964) was a Polish communist politician, divisional general of the Polish Army, and the Chairman of the State Council of the Polish People's Republic from 1952 until his death in 1964.
+Aleksander Zawadzki, alias Kazik, Wacek, Bronek, One (/pl/; 16 December 1899 – 7 August 1964), was a Polish communist politician, divisional general of the Polish Army, and the Chairman of the Council of State of the Polish People's Republic from 1952 until his death in 1964.

 Biography

 Son of Wawrzyniec, a steelworker and Marianna née Chojkowska.
 He was born in the Ksawera working group between Będzin and Dąbrowa Górnicza.
 Thanks to the relatively good material position of the family, he studied at the local elementary school.
-As a result of an accident suffered by his father, in 1913 he was forced to stop his education and take up a job.
-After the outbreak of the First World War, he left for agricultural work in Thuringia.
+As a result of an accident suffered by his father in 1913, he was forced to stop his education and take up a job.
+After the outbreak of World War I, he left for agricultural work in Thuringia.
 He worked there until 1917, when he was arrested for hitting his overseer and sent to the prisoners of war camp in Erfurt.
 After escaping from there, he found himself in Upper Silesia, where he worked in a coal mine in Bytom and in the steelworks in Siemianowice Śląskie.
 After the outbreak of the revolution in November 1918 in Germany, he crossed the German-Polish border and settled in Dąbrowa Górnicza, where in December 1918 he volunteered for the Polish Army.
 He took part in the battles in defense of Lviv, and then in war activities on the Lithuanian-Belarusian Front of the Polish-Bolshevik war.
-In 1921 he was demobilized as a non-commissioned officer of the Polish Army, after which he returned to Dąbrowa Górnicza.
+In 1921, he was demobilized as a non-commissioned officer of the Polish Army, after which he returned to Dąbrowa Górnicza.
 For participating in the fighting in 1920, he was awarded the Cross of Valor.

 After returning from the war, he was initially unemployed, and then he worked at the coal mine "Paris" in Dąbrowa Górnicza.
-There he also encountered the communist movement and joined the Young Communist League of Poland.
-In 1923 he became a member of the Communist Party of Poland.
-During this period he was wanted by state police for communist activities.
+There, he also encountered the communist movement and joined the Young Communist League of Poland.
+In 1923, he became a member of the Communist Party of Poland.
+During this period, he was wanted by state police for communist activities.
 He operated in the Łódź District until 1924, after which he was sent to a party school in Moscow, where he stayed for several weeks.
-On 9 July 1925 he was arrested in Vilnius on charges of involvement in a murder of a supposed police informant.
+On 9 July 1925, he was arrested in Vilnius on charges of involvement in the murder of a supposed police informant.
 In December 1925, despite the lack of evidence for his involvement, he was sentenced to six years in prison.
 He served his sentence in Kielce, Łomża and Drohobych.
 He left prison on 2 March 1932, and because of illness, was sent to the Soviet Union for treatment.
 There, he healed and taught at the party school of the WKP (b) and the OGPU near Moscow.